andmos/ReadingList-Data/BookNotes/Same.As.Ever.md

-# Same as Ever_ A Guide to What Never Change - Morgan Housel
+# Same as Ever: A Guide to What Never Change - Morgan Housel

 ![](https://m.media-amazon.com/images/I/71znMAUESWL._AC_UF1000,1000_QL80_.jpg)

 ### Metadata

 - Author: Morgan Housel
-- Full Title: Same as Ever_ A Guide to What Never Change - Morgan Housel
+- Full Title: Same as Ever: A Guide to What Never Change
 - Category: #books

 ### Highlights